-In a formal presentation of GNEP principles, made September 16, 2007 in Vienna, Austria, participation was opened to all nations on a voluntary basis that agree to internationally accepted standards for a safe, peaceful, and secure nuclear fuel cycle.85 Sixteen countries joined the United States in signing the Statement of Principles for GNEP.86 The principles call for safe expansion of nuclear energy, enhanced nuclear safeguards, international supply frameworks, and development of fast reactors, "more proliferation resistant" nuclear power reactors and spent fuel recycling technologies in facilities that do not separate pure plutonium.
+In a formal presentation of GNEP principles, made September 16, 2007 in Vienna, Austria, participation was opened to all nations on a voluntary basis that agree to internationally accepted standards for a safe, peaceful, and secure nuclear fuel cycle.95 Sixteen countries joined the United States in signing the Statement of Principles for GNEP in September 2007, and Italy, Canada, and the Republic of Korea have joined the partnership since then.96 The principles call for safe expansion of nuclear energy, enhanced nuclear safeguards, international supply frameworks, and development of fast reactors, "more proliferation resistant" nuclear power reactors and spent fuel recycling technologies in facilities that do not separate pure plutonium.
 They did not call upon states to renounce or refrain from indigenous development of enrichment or reprocessing technologies but emphasized the goal of creating "a viable alternative to acquisition of sensitive fuel cycle technologies."
 It further emphasized that participants would not be giving up any rights to benefit from peaceful nuclear energy.